 It is believed that Warwick Castle was Brown’s first independent castle commission and his achievements here won him praise and national recognition.
 Every curve of the lawn or tree and shrub planted was carefully considered.
 It may look natural, but the gradient of the lawns down from the Castle to the river is actually man-made.
 Although there have been many changes since Brown’s time, the overall layout is still ultimately his and continues to be maintained by our passionate grounds and gardens team.

-Did you know: It is thought that Lancelot ‘Capability’ Brown’s nickname was coined from his catchphrase “I see great capabilities here”.
+It is thought that Lancelot ‘Capability’ Brown’s nickname was coined from his catchphrase “I see great capabilities here”.

 During your visit, make sure to venture across the River Avon to the island.
-This is where you can see the firing of the trebuchet and where are brave knights face each other during our seasonal jousting tournaments.
+This is where you can see the firing of the trebuchet and where our brave knights face each other during our seasonal jousting tournaments.

 The most famous use for the island was where the 5th Countess of Warwick in the 1890s housed her exotic menagerie of animals.
 Some of the more unusual animals included Japanese deer, a flock of Chinese geese, an emu, assorted raccoons, an Ant bear and a baby elephant!
 Not animals you would typically find roaming the Warwick landscape!

-Did you know: The emu in the menagerie entered the pages of emu history by chasing a bishop through the Castle grounds!
+The emu in the menagerie entered the pages of emu history by chasing a bishop through the Castle grounds!

 One of the most iconic elements of Warwick Castle is the stunning peacocks that roam in their garden home.
 This part of the garden was designed by the Victorian landscape gardener Robert Marnock and consists of a number of topiary peacocks, manicured hedges and beautiful pond and fountain.
 Running gently down to the river is the Pageant Field, flanked on either side by trees, such as the Cedars of Lebanon, which is a great space to sit and take in the beautiful surroundings.